TheC0mmand/WibWobPadaboom/README.en.md

 4. Keep your existing `appsettings.Development.json`.
 5. Keep your existing PostgreSQL database; do not run `createdb` or the SQL import again.
 6. Confirm these files are present:
-   - `ADMIN_CLIENT/WibWobAdmin-Obfuscated.exe`;
+   - `ADMIN_CLIENT/WibWobAdmin.exe`;
-   - `CUSTOM_APK_BUILDER/WibWobApkBuilder-Obfuscated.exe`;
+   - `CUSTOM_APK_BUILDER/WibWobApkBuilder.exe`;
    - `CUSTOM_APK_BUILDER/lang/fr.lang`;
    - `CUSTOM_APK_BUILDER/lang/en.lang`.
 7. Start `LANCER_WIBWOB.bat`.
 8. Rebuild the APK only if the server IP changed or the previous APK no longer connects.

 The old `WibWobAdmin.exe` and `WibWobApkBuilder.exe` files are no longer used.
-Run only the executables ending in `-Obfuscated`.
+Run only the executables ending in ``.

 ## Administration

-Run `ADMIN_CLIENT/WibWobAdmin-Obfuscated.exe`.
+Run `ADMIN_CLIENT/WibWobAdmin.exe`.
 Stop the server before directly modifying the database because the server cache can overwrite external changes.

 The Admin Client creates backups before sensitive operations.
 Never publish account backups.